Codefellows-Seattle-iOS-401/Week2-Twitter-Client/class-1/README.md

 * Create your TweetJSONParser class
 * Add text & id properties to your Tweet class
 * Add properties for the username, and profileImageURL(all string types) to your User class
-* Parse the json file into tweets, make sure all properties on each tweet are being set.
+* Parse the JSON file into tweets, make sure all properties on each tweet are being set.
 All parsing should be done in your TweetJSONParser class.
 * Display those tweet objects in the table view, just the text for the tweet is fine today
 * **Code Challenge:**
 	* Write a function that reverses an array

 ###Reading Assignment:
-* Model-View-Ccontroller (read up on the concept)
+* General Concepts:
+  * MVC
+* Apple Documentation:
   * NSJSONSerialization
   * NSBundle
   * UITableView

->For the Readings, please utlize the Apple Docs, but read up on these topics in general to get a good understanding of them.

 ##Other Resources
 * [Reading Assignments](../../Resources/ra-grading-standard/)